 - (a) is located on an infill site the resulting loss of which would not have a significant adverse impact on the character and appearance of the area and would not lead to a loss of rural character.
-Subdivision of existing site plots and back land development will be resisted except where clear benefits to the character and appearance of the settlement are demonstrated: - (b) is appropriate in scale (e.g. individual or small groups of houses) and relates well to the existing layout, facilities and amenities of the village; - (c) makes best use of previously developed land and existing buildings; - (d) meets the design policies set out in the CDLP and the KENDP and seeks so far as possible to enhance to character and appearance of the area; - (e) is capable of providing safe access for vehicles, pedestrians and cycles and includes off-street car parking to serve the development as required to meet locally adopted standards; - (f) does not have a significant adverse impact on the amenity of existing and future occupiers; - (g) has assessed and incorporated measures to maximise opportunities to walk, cycle and use public transport for those without access to a private vehicle; and - (h) it does not conflict with guidance in the Kemble Landscape Appraisal (Tyler Grange) and the Kemble and Kemble Station Conservation Area Appraisal (Montagu Evans).
+Subdivision of existing site plots and back land development will be resisted except where clear benefits to the character and appearance of the settlement are demonstrated; - (b) is appropriate in scale (e.g. individual or small groups of houses) and relates well to the existing layout, facilities and amenities of the village; - (c) makes best use of previously developed land and existing buildings; - (d) meets the design policies set out in the CDLP and the KENDP and seeks so far as possible to enhance to character and appearance of the area; - (e) is capable of providing safe access for vehicles, pedestrians and cycles and includes off-street car parking to serve the development as required to meet locally adopted standards; - (f) does not have a significant adverse impact on the amenity of existing and future occupiers; - (g) has assessed and incorporated measures to maximise opportunities to walk, cycle and use public transport for those without access to a private vehicle; and - (h)

 - 5.11 The CDLP defines a development boundary for Kemble village (Inset 5 in the CDLP, Figure 7 of the KENDP).
 This boundary includes most of the built form of Kemble village.
-Within this boundary development will be permissible in principle (CDLP Policy DS2). - 5.12 Policy KE5 sets out more detailed local criteria against which planning proposals within the Kemble Development Boundary will be assessed.
+Within this boundary development will be permissible in principle (CDLP Policy DS2). - (a) 5.12 Policy KE5 sets out more detailed local criteria against which planning proposals within the Kemble Development Boundary will be assessed.
 It should be noted that Policy KE5 should also be read in conjunction with the other policies in the KENDP, particularly those on design, and other development plan policies.
 Policy KE5 seeks to ensure that infill development retains the rural character of the village and does not lead to development that appears to be "could be anywhere" development or "suburban" in character.
 It is important that infill development does not result in "town cramming" with consequent suburbanisation of the village.
-There has been a significant amount of infill/backland development already with a loss of village
+There has been a significant amount of infill/backland development already with a loss of village character in some areas.
+It is important in these circumstances that future development is carefully controlled and that opportunities are taken for enhancement.
+Development should not conflict with guidance in the Kemble Landscape Appraisal